onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 1. Enable Execution Data Sync
 2. Download the root checkpoint file
 3. Configure the node to run the indexer
+4. Use the indexed data in the Access API.

 As of **`mainnet24`** / **`devnet49`**, Access nodes can be configured to index execution data to support local script execution, and serving all of the Access API endpoints using local data.
 There are different setup procedures depending on if you are enabling indexing immediately after a network upgrade, or at some point between upgrades.